wayne-wh/Virtual-Mahjong-Chip/README.md

-# mahjong_chip_calculator
+# Virtual Mahjong Chip
-Website for easy tabulation for a Mahjong game
+Website for easy tabulation of winnings for a Mahjong game